RESEARCH STARTER

 Substances listed in the act are classified into five schedules.
 Schedule I substances have a high potential for abuse and have no accepted medical use.
 They are, therefore, illegal drugs and cannot be sold or used; violators of Schedule I are prosecuted.

-Schedules II through V substances have acceptable medicinal uses and are progressively less likely to be abused or to cause physical or psychological dependence.
+Schedules II through V substances have acceptable medicinal uses and are progressively less likely to be misused or to cause physical or psychological dependence.
 The rules for prescribing and dispensing controlled drugs by physicians and pharmacists are most rigorous for Schedule I drugs, and they are progressively less rigorous for Schedule II to V substances.

 Physicians must be registered with the US Drug Enforcement Administration to prescribe controlled substances, and they must maintain detailed records of all transactions.
 The number of authorized refills (if any) must be stated and adhered to.
 The act has been modified several times since its enactment in 1970, and the classification of specific substances is subject to change.